Rupert Murdoch, aka the ‘Dirty Digger,’ today announced The Sun is worth nothing, news which largely came as a surprise to absolutely no one.

 The archbishop told BBC News he’d only ever bought it once, during “an emergency”.

-“I’d left my briefcase at home and only bought it to wrap round a copy of the church’s policy on gay marriage,” he explained, “because…you really couldn’t be seen holding something like that in public.”
+“I’d left my briefcase at home and needed something to wrap around the church’s policy on gay marriage,” he explained, “because…you really couldn’t be seen holding something like that in public.”